We explain some of the major differences between short term and long term letting

 It was once a fairly grey area, but more recently the term has been utilised to sit between the shorter holiday lets of a couple of weeks to a month, and long term residential rentals that last years.

-Medium term lets usually last for a couple of months.
+These term lets usually last for few weeks or even a couple of months.